StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 ### Implement the task queue

+So that is cool.
+We can take a task from the client, send it to the server, and get a response back.
+But we need to actually do something with that task so it can actually be processed.
+Let's start by creating a class to represent the task.

+We will use something really generic like a `BackgroundTask` class that has an `Id` property that is set to a new guid when the task is created.

 ```csharp
 class BackgroundTask
 {
   public string Id { get; set; } = Guid.NewGuid().ToString();
 }
 ```

+Now that we can represent these tasks we need to create a queue to persist them while they are waiting to be processed.
+This in a real world scenario would likely be sorted by some sort of persistent store like RabbitMQ or Azure Service Bus.
+But for this example we will just use an in-memory queue implemented with a [Channels](https://learn.microsoft.com/en-us/dotnet/core/extensions/channels) and a class called `BackgroundTaskQueue` that we will register as a singleton service.

 ```csharp
 class BackgroundTaskQueue